Is Cusco Safe in 2026? A Local Guide for Travelers Visiting Peru

 Safety Tip

-Walking at night is generally safe in these zones, but always stay on main streets and avoid poorly lit alleys.
+Walking at night is generally safe in these areas if you stay on main streets and avoid poorly lit alleys.
+Use taxis for longer distances late at night.

 safety in Cusco for tourists in one of the streets of the San Blas neighborhood in Cusco